ifedayoprince/alx-low_level_programming/0x12-singly_linked_lists/README.md

 # C - Singly linked lists

-In this project, I practiced building and using singly linked lists in C while learning when and why to use linked lists versus arrays.
+In this project, I learned and practiced how to build and use a singly linked list in C.
+I also understood the when and why to use linked lists over arrays.

-## Tests :heavy_check_mark:

-* [tests](./tests): Folder of test files.
-Provided by Holberton School.

 ## Header File :file_folder: